microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/README.md

 ## 🚀 Challenge

 Speech recognition has been around for a long time, and is continuously improving.
-Research the current capabilities and see how these have evolved over time, including how accurate machine transcriptions are compared to human.
+Research the current capabilities and compare how these have evolved over time, including how accurate machine transcriptions are compared to human.

 What do you think the future holds for speech recognition?